hankhsu1996/jsonrpc-cpp-lib/README.md

 ##### B. As a System-Wide Installation (find_package)

-This approach uses a pre-installed version of the library.
-It's better for production environments and system-wide installations:
+This approach uses a pre-installed version of the library, appropriate for production environments and system-wide installations:

 1. First, install the library: